 While personal injury lawsuits can include money for pain and suffering, workers’ compensation cases cover medical bills and lost wages.
 Filers of workers’ compensation claims don’t have to prove their employer was at fault, but this arrangement by nature limits the damages they can recover.
 A workers’ compensation claim might, however, cover mental health issues resulting from a work-related accident.
 Depending on the accident’s circumstances, third parties might be sued for pain and suffering.

 Employees also have the option to sue their employers in cases of negligence that lead to permanent injury.
-Such cases are complex but can yield large settlements of more than $300,000.
+Such cases are complex but can yield large settlements.

 Contact a Hickory Workers’ Compensation Attorney for a Free Consultation